 “We can weave in ‘beach school’ across so many subjects.
 In English, we make up stories and poems about coastal life, in science we look at the many living things that inhabit our shoreline and in geography we discuss the world’s oceans and continents.”

-The Senior School (Years 9-13) continues with the UK National Curriculum, and follows the IGCSE curriculum up to Year 11 and then A Levels and the Extended Project Qualification up to Year 13.
+The Senior School (Years 9 - 13) continues with the National Curriculum for England, and follows the IGCSE curriculum up to Year 11 and then A Levels and the Extended Project Qualification up to Year 13.
 There is a broad range of IGCSE options in academic subjects and creative and practical choices, including dance, art, photography, design and technology, drama, music, and PE.

 There’s a wide choice of language options – Mandarin, French, German, Russian, Latin and Spanish – science is taught as three separate subjects in dedicated facilities, and there’s a unique 'Story of Our Land' course which tells the story of Britain from the beginning of time.